Women in Myanmar: Traditional dress & Protest

 The htamein (ထဘီ [tʰəmèɪɰ̃]) is one of the traditional dresses of Burmese women.
-This skirtcloth or lower body wrapper was worn by women during the Konbaung Dynasty (1752–1855) as a wrap-around skirt, or sometimes as a folded clothing material placed "tightly across the abdomen slightly left center of the waist".
+This skirtcloth or lower body wrapper was worn by women during the Konbaung dynasty (1752–1855) as a wrap-around skirt, or sometimes as a folded clothing material placed "tightly across the abdomen slightly left center of the waist".
 In comparison, Burmese men wore the traditional lower garment known as the pahso (ပုဆိုး [pəsʰó]).

-Love and marriage
+Superstitions have been tied to Myanmar women and their menstrual materials being directly linked to completely diminish the strength of their strength [spiritual energy] that troops had during battles.
+While in enemy territory, Myanmar women went against this superstition and were "threatened by tear gas and bullets" while actively placing used menstrual material in the protesting streets.